huqianghui/spring-cloud/Exercise tutorial.md

   ConnectTimeout: 300000
 ```

-***tips: if the micro-service application name which you have config in the *-service/src/main/resources/application.yml is diffrent from the name you would config in the azure, then you should delete it.
-If they are same,you can keep it. ***
+**Notes**:  if the micro-service application name which you have config in the *-service/src/main/resources/application.yml is diffrent from the name you would config in the azure, then you should delete it.
+If they are same,you can keep it.

 **\*rebuild and install all the maven projects**